Faculty Senate passes three resolutions affirming commitment to academic freedom, student protest

 After discussion, the body moved to vote on the resolution.
 Using anonymous paper ballots, the first resolution was passed with 48 votes in favor, three against and three abstentions.

 The second resolution voiced concern about the University’s response to the Peace Quad encampment, “particularly regarding the possibility of punitive and policing action against students involved in the peaceful demonstration.”
-The encampment faced a large police presence last semester, and letters from the Office of Student Conduct were sent to protesters threatening disciplinary action.
+The encampment faced a large police presence and administrative response last semester.

 The Diversity and Executive committees did not endorse the second resolution.
 The Executive committee said that due to an expedited process, no students were consulted while drafting the resolution, while the Diversity committee felt the resolution lacked specifics.

-Note: Editor’s Note (2/14): The description of the responses to the encampment last spring has been updated.